python-qt-tools/PySide2-stubs/CONTRIBUTING.md

         (.env2) c:\oss\PyQt-stubs\PySide2-stubs>

-    Note that you can run your new test only by uing: pytest -k "your test name" -v
+    Note that you can run your new test only by using: `pytest -k "your test name" -v`

 9. Fix the PySide2 stubs.
 In my case, I changed the signature of `QAction.setShortcut()`